Steps to go Smoke Free

 - Live Smoke Free has sample surveys and letters to send to residents

-- Conducting a survey serves two purposes:
+- Conducting a survey serves three purposes:

 - Alerts residents that change may be ahead